🌥 Plantation Crops — High-Value Crop Strategy in India

 State-wise leadership in plantation crops is a high-frequency exam topic.
 Memorize the top producer for each crop along with its percentage share.

-Understanding which state leads in which crop is essential for competitive exams — here is the state-wise breakdown:
+Understanding which state leads in which crop is still essential for competitive exams, but it now makes more sense when linked with this broader high-value-crop strategy.

 Kerala dominates overall plantation crop production with a 33% share, followed by Karnataka (KR) at 27% and Tamil Nadu (TN) at 23%.
 Together, these three southern states account for over 83% of India's total plantation crop output.
 This concentration is due to the tropical climate, well-distributed rainfall, and laterite soils found in these regions that are ideal for plantation agriculture.